EthrealcraftX/Afk-Telegram-Bot/README.md

 There's also config file please check that out

-2. You can get the API_TOKEN by launching the AFK Manager Website API.
+2. You can get the API_TOKEN by launching the <a href="https://github.com/EthrealcraftX/Minecraft-java-bedrock-Afk-bot-website.git">AFK Manager Website API<a/>

 3. Optional: Customize bot behavior inside the config/ folder if needed.